usaid-cs/yesterday-i-learned/linguistics.md

 - "[Dude](https://www.reddit.com/r/todayilearned/comments/384gf5/til_the_word_dude_was_first_used_in_the_late/)" was the term for hipster: an insult towards young men who were overly concerned with keeping up with the latest fashions.
 - Level of language proficiency can [now](http://www.deutsch-als-fremdsprache.org/en/faq/323-what-does-language-level-a1-a2-b1-b2-c1-and-c2-mean.html) be split into A (understand), B (operate), C (communicate).
 - ["suh dude"](http://knowyourmeme.com/memes/suh-dude) just means "what's up dude".
+- _Yinz_ is Pittsburghers' unique version of _Y'all_.
+- Legend has it that OK came from "Oll Korrect."